vvvv/Timeliner/README.md

 Timeliner
 =========
-A [Posh] (https://github.com/vvvv/Posh) based timeline that can be controlled and sends out its values via [OSC] (http://opensoundcontrol.org).
+A [Posh] (https://github.com/vvvv/Posh) based timeline that can be controlled by and sends out its values via [OSC] (http://opensoundcontrol.org).

 Brought to you by [vvvv] (http://vvvv.org).